cfogelklou/audio_utils/README.md

 # audio_utils
-Collection of audio utilities used in my projects
+Collection of audio utilities used in some projects.
+Enjoy!